bguiz/autodocs/README.md

   - default: ``
   - list of files and folders (bash style) to copy into the root of the `gh-pages` branch
   - these files will be copied to the **root**, not the `DOCUMENT_PUBLISH_FOLDER`
-- `FLAG_PUBLISH_ON_RELEASE`
-  - default: `false`
-  - If set to `true` publishing does not happen when any branches are pushed, instead, publishing will happen when tags are pushed
-- `FLAG_CLEAN_DOCUMENT`
-  - default: `false`
-  - If set to `true` the `gh-pages` folder/ repository are deleted
-- `FLAG_STRIP_TOKEN_OUTPUT`
-  - default: `true`
-  - If set to false, the output stream from the push will **not** filter out the token This is not recommended except when running locally, and definitely should not be used in a CI environment

 Your Git repository can have many different branches being pushed, but you only have one published documentation,